 From our beginnings, we have taken responsibility to carry forward the housing financing programs created by will of our founders, complying at all time to our constitutional statutes.

-After thirty-five years, our achievements within the social housing sector in Honduras are proved with the grant of more than 76,000 credits, helping an equal number of families.
-These loans amount to more than 300,000 fellow citizens benefited with a decent house through the financing of more than US$ 245 Million.
+After forty years, our achievements within the social housing sector in Honduras are proved with the grant of more than 83,000 credits, helping an equal number of families.
+These loans amount to 500,000 fellow citizens benefited with a decent house through the financing of more than US$ 297 Million.